Lycian Way in Turkey | Complete Trekking Guide ...

 Village Life:

-Passing through traditional villages is a highlight.
-Friendly locals, delicious home-cooked food (try the gözleme!), and a glimpse into Turkish life.
-I remember stopping for tea in a tiny village near Kas – it was so peaceful.
+Passing through traditional villages is a proper highlight.
+The locals are welcoming, the home-cooked food is brilliant (get the gözleme – savoury Turkish pancakes, absolute game-changer), and you get a real peek into rural Turkish life.
+I stopped for tea in a tiny village near Kas once – ended up staying for dinner and meeting half the village.
+Unforgettable.

 Where to Stay and What to Eat